petartotev/PT_Demo_NET_Kubernetes/README.md

 ## Teardown

-You can do any of the following:
+1. In order to reset the K8S cluster, you can do any of the following:
 - Go to Docker > Settings > Kubernetes > [Reset Kubernetes Cluster]

 ![reset-kubernetes-cluster](./res/scrot_demo_02.png)